vvolkgang/XamFormsMDPBug/README.md

 # Notes

 - The `NavigationPage` static set methods were abused through the app to demonstrate none of the alternatives work.
+- In `SecondPage.xaml.cs`,  using `NavigationPage.SetHasBackButton(this, false);` actually disables the navigation back button, enabling the user to use the MDP menu from the button.
+Nonetheless, the button icon is still the same.